 On returning from the course she purchased her own mermaid tail.

 Jessica found that she had trouble finding a pool that would allow the use of mermaid tails, or even monofins in the pool.
 She even tried to hire a lane so that she would not interfere with any other swimmers.
-The fins are either plastic or rubber, and therefore do not cause damage to the pool and they also wouldn’t hurt anyone if you were to accidentally strike them with your tail, but no local pools wouldn’t allow them.
+The fins are either plastic or rubber, and therefore do not cause damage to the pool and they also wouldn’t hurt anyone if you were to accidentally strike them with your tail, but no local pools would allow them.

 So June last year she began to research meet-ups, or groups, or societies where people interested in mermaids or mermen would meet and swim together.
 All she could find were the large events in America.
 There was nothing this side of the pond.
 So Jessica decided that she would create an event, Merfolk UK Convention 2017.
 She began searching through various social media groups and started asking if people would be interested and what they would expect to see at an event like this.
 To her surprise she found that there is a very large mer-community out there, of men, women, old and young alike, and they took every possible opportunity to slip on their tails and be a mermaid or merman.